Amink11/calculator-electronjs/README.md

 - `index.js` - The main Electron.js script to initialize and display the app window.
 - `calculator.js` - The JavaScript logic for the calculator operations.

+## Build Executable

+To build the Windows executable for this project, run the following command:

+This will create the `.exe` file inside the `dist` folder.
+The `dist` folder is ignored in Git to prevent unnecessary files from being tracked.

 ## Contributing

 Feel free to fork this project and create a pull request if you have suggestions or improvements.